SystemsGenetics/KINC/docs/analytics.rst

 Import Expression Matrix
 ------------------------

 The Import Expression Matrix analytic takes a plain-text expression matrix and converts it to an EMX object.
-The input file should have each row on a line, each value separated by whitespace, and the first row and column containing the row names and column names, respectively.
 Elements which have the given NAN token ("NA" by default) are read in as NAN.
 If the sample names are not in the input file, the user must provide the number of samples to the analytic, and the samples will be given integer names.

 .. code:: bash